-SugarPunk Desserts is a small, one-person business operated out of North Carolina by me, Tracey Callison.
+SugarPunk Desserts was a small, one-person business operated out of North Carolina by me, Tracey Callison.
 I started this business after taking a break from a PhD program in Social Psychology (baking is a lot more fun than grad school).
-I supply desserts to business and people throughout the Triangle area, as well as over the internet.
+I’ve since gone back to working in libraries full-time (my first career), and now only bake as a hobby, and rarely post any more.
+Sorry!

 Hi there!